-A liability for short-term compensated absences, such as holiday, is recognized for the amount the Group may be required to pay because of the unused entitlement that has accumulated at the end of the reporting period.
+A liability for short-term compensated absences, such as holidays, is recognized for the amount the Group may be required to pay because of the unused entitlement that has accumulated at the end of the reporting period.

-2.15 Restructuring costs
+2.15 Restructuring and other non-recurring costs

-Restructuring costs are by nature one-time incurrences and do not represent the normal trading activities of the business and accordingly are disclosed separately on the consolidated statement of comprehensive income in accordance with IAS 1 in order to draw them to the attention of the reader of the financial statements.
-Restructuring costs are defined in accordance with IAS 37 as being related to sale or termination of a line of business, closure of business locations, changes in management structure, or fundamental reorganizations.
+Restructuring and other non-recurring costs are by nature one-time incurrences and do not represent the normal trading activities of the business and accordingly are disclosed separately on the Consolidated Statement of Comprehensive Income in accordance with IAS 1 - Presentation of Financial Statements in order to draw them to the attention of the reader of the financial statements.
+Restructuring costs are defined in accordance with IAS 37 - Provisions, Contingent Liabilities and Contingent Assets as being related to sale or termination of a line of business, closure of business locations, changes in management structure, or fundamental reorganizations.